JetBrains/guide/site/go/tips/handle-go-errors-with-postfix-completion/index.md

 ---

 **How to use:**
 Press _. (dot)_ after the function/method call and continue to type the _varCheckError_, or simply _vce_, postfix completion.

 It will surround your code with the appropriate boilerplate to create any missing variables that are returned and handle the error checking part for you.

-<span class="tag is-rounded">New in 2021.1</span>